lightning-tv/solid/docs/intro/realworldperformance.md

   </figure>
 </div>

 Unfortunately, the Blits app doesn't have an Entity page, so no comparisons can be made.
-But right now the Blits Router doesn't support **render as you fetch**, so pages will need to load first and then data requested, leading to a poor user experience.
+But right now the Blits Router doesn't support **render as you fetch**, so pages will need to load first and then data requested, leading to a slower page transition experience.

 ## Developer Experience